Quickstart

 Authentication

 First, set up authentication to access the distil labs API.
-You can get the API key using the snippet in Account and Authentication.
+You can get the API token using the snippet in Account and Authentication.

 A training job requires three main components: